afkfr0mkeyb0ard/findADCS/README.md

 # Description
-Python scripts to find ADCS servers on a network
+Python scripts to find ADCS servers on a network without any credentials.

 ## 1. Using web exposure
 ADCS may expose Web page for cert enrollment.
 By scanning the Web ports we can find out the ADCS IP: